tiimgreen/tiimgreen.github.io/about.md

 I make cool stuff, primarily with Ruby (Rails):

-- [Toc](https://github.com/tiimgreen/toc) - RubyGem to colourise outputs to the console
+- [Toc](http://tiimgreen.com/blog/colouring-output/) - a RubyGem to colourise outputs to the console
-- [Tabbit](https://github.com/tiimgreen/tabbit) - RubyGem to make simple tables in the console
+- [Tabbit](http://tiimgreen.com/blog/tables-on-console/) - a RubyGem to make simple tables in the console
 - I made a [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) which was pretty popular